Minotaur21/JSRS_Blindsides_Lite/README.txt

 This will allow you to play in densely populated maps with lots of AI combat without losing too much performance or needing to remove JSRS.
 Please note that reduced sound layers means the sound quality will be slightly worse than JSRS's sound quality.
 That is a tradeoff you must be willing to make to improve performance.

-This sort of patch was originally created by `nb79` here for JSRS only: https://www.moddb.com/mods/stalker-anomaly/addons/jsrs-cheap-version
-I studied nb79's configs and used what I learned to reorganize Blindside's own JSRS Patch.
-All sound files in my patch originally come from JSRS, and credits for these sounds go to Solarint.
-Thanks to Solarint, Blindside, and nb79 for their work.
+Thanks to Solarint and Blindside for their work.